Battle of the Books - Coach Information

 - Continue to check the FAQs page for updated information.

-- The Battle will be held from 7 pm to approximately 10 pm on Friday, April 4, 2014 at five HCPSS high schools.
+- The Battle will be held from 7 pm to approximately 10 pm on Friday, April 10, 2014 at area HCPSS high schools.
 Teams will be assigned their specific Battle location by February 2014.
 Once your team's location has been assigned, it is imperative that all parents are aware of the team's Battle location.

 - If accompanied by their coach, students may check in at the school starting at 5:45 pm.
 All other students may begin checking in at 6 pm.
 All team members must be checked in by 6:45 pm.
 Any students arriving after 6:45 pm will be disqualified.